KiariNGL/KiariNGL/README.md

 From The United States of America comes the worst developer ever

 - 👯 OS of choice: Windows 11.
-- ⚡ Most loved programming languages: Lua, Go, C#.
+- ⚡ Most loved programming languages: C#, Lua, Go.

 ##### Languages